vibbits/irefindex/oci/README.md

 # Containerized approach

-This repository demonstrates the containerization of the vsc Ansible scripts, providing a portable and reproducible environment for executing Ansible playbooks.
+This repository demonstrates the containerization of this project, providing a portable and reproducible environment for executing Ansible playbooks.
 Containerization offers several advantages, including isolation, scalability, and consistency across different environments.
+These containers can be run on CaaS environments.

 ## Getting started

-Build the container (or pull the public one from `<TODO: ask Alexander or James to publish to a repository>`).
+Build the container.

 ```bash
 $ # Run this from the root directory of this project.